Nimki So Light and Flaky, You Won’t Believe It’s Homemade!

 As kids, the only snack that we knew about was Namak Para.
 And yes, there was the mixture (I always wonder as to what that name is and am confused if it should be a Noun or, verb).

-And if ever there was a competition in a plate between Nimki and anything else, it was also Nimki that won.
+And if there was ever a competition on a plate between Nimki and anything else, it was also Nimki who won.

 And I am sure it will win over your taste buds as well.